HOW FAMOUS SPEAKERS PREPARED THEIR ADDRESSES

 6. Here is an excellent speech plan:

 a).
-Secure interested attention.
+Secure interested

 b).
 Win confidence.